Home icon

 • Use synonyms—words that mean the same thing.
 If your child talks about the time after dinner, respond using the word “evening.”

-• Carry a small book or two in your car, purse, or backpack to use during those “waiting times.”
-Or download some children’s e-books to your tablet or phone.
+• Carry a small book or two in your car, purse, or backpack to use during those waiting times.
+Download some children’s e-books to your device.

 • Visit your library for books on subjects that interest your child.
 Many children love books about animals or machines, and these books can introduce new words.